straight-shoota/crinja/README.md

 ### Examples

+The **Crinja Example Server** in [`examples/server`](https://github.com/straight-shoota/crinja/tree/master/examples/server) is an HTTP server which renders Crinja templates from `examples/server/pages`.
+It has also an interactive playground for Crinja template testing at `/play`.

+Command to start the server: `cd examples/server && crystal server.cr`

-Some simple usage examples can be found in the [`examples` folder](https://github.com/straight-shoota/crinja/tree/master/examples).
+Other examples can be found in the [`examples` folder](https://github.com/straight-shoota/crinja/tree/master/examples).

 ## API